 Does this mean that you should go with one of these lower-priced options, or pay the higher price for Anson?

 Is Anson Belt & Buckle the Right Hole-less Belt for You?

 Like most other clothing products, the ‘right' belt for anyone is going to be based on intensely personal preferences and needs, and will, therefore, vary between individuals.
 In other words, no single belt will meet every consumer’s needs.

 But based on what we learned from thousands of online customers, most seemed pleased with what they got for their money when it comes to Anson Belt & Buckle.
-And while we didn’t test any other brands during our research, we were blown away by the quality, attention to detail, and comfort their belt provided after a week of daily use.
+The company provides the quality, attention to detail, and comfort their belt provides after a week of daily use.
 As a result, we’d strongly agree that they’re worth trying.